Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README.md

 `xml_cls_stat.py` and `json_cls_stat.py` to obtain the statistical information of the annotation file in VOC and COCO format respectively.
 The usage method is very simple, you need to copy `xml_cls_stat.py` or `json_cls_stat.py` to your VOC or COCO data set folder.
 It should be noted that the annotation files and images in the VOC format are stored uniformly, and `xml_cls_stat.py` counts the information of the entire dataset.
 And to use `json_cls_stat.py` you need to specify whether to count `train` or `val`.
 `json = json.load(open('train.json'))  # Specify train.json`
 Then execute it, you can get statistics of all categories and the number of instances.
-As shown below：
+(As show below↓)
 ```
 =======Statistic Details===========
 Class Name: DC, Class ID: 2455, Instances: 865